 The following afternoon, Golly took me on an excursion, starting with the tree nursery: the tunnel-like greenhouse near the entrance to the property.

-Golly has been through his own roller coaster ride working in the rainforest over the years.
-He grew up on a dairy farm and is used to working from dawn to dusk and always being busy.
+Golly had been through his own roller coaster ride working in the rainforest over the years.
+He grew up on a dairy farm and was used to working from dawn to dusk and always being busy.
 He spent time as a dock worker and later as a park ranger, where he learnt about forest revegetation.
 In 2006 he started working for the Australian Rainforest Foundation and built the tree nursery here the following year.